Powerline Fire in Grant County burns thousands of acres, threatens homes and farms

 A wildfire burning in Grant County is threatening homes and farms near Mattawa.
 People in more than a dozen homes and businesses have been evacuated and local and state officials have told others living in the area to be ready to evacuate.

 The blaze, which is being called the Powerline Fire, began just after 12:30 p.m.
 Sunday.
-Rough estimates put the fire at about 5,000 acres, said Kyle Foreman, public information officer for the Grant County Sheriff’s Office.
+By Monday evening, the fire had spread to about 7,800 acres (about 12.2 square miles or 31.6 square kilometers), said Nancy Jones, a spokeswoman for the Southeast Washington Interagency Incident Management Team.
+The blaze is about 50% contained, Jones said. .

+“The weather this morning was overcast, the winds were calm and we did get some precipitation, and that has been really helpful for the crews out on the ground,” Jones said Monday evening.
+“Yesterday afternoon, it was very windy.
+The field was just dry grasses and brush.
+When you get those conditions, the fire just runs.
+It goes fast.”

+Firefighters are struggling with a manure pile that has been particularly difficult to extinguish, Jones said.

 The sheriff’s office wrote in a Facebook post Sunday that the fire is burning sagebrush and grasslands on steep terrain with no safe access for firefighters.
 No homes or other structures have been lost, but people in 15 homes and business have been told to evacuate and others have been told to be ready to evacuate; the exact number of people affected is unknown, according to the post.